Carol Sutton (artist): Early career

 Working on large sculpture in the isolation of her studio in Greensboro, North Carolina Sutton was offered a solo show of these works at The O.K.
 Harris Gallery in New York.
-However, she instead moved to Canada and married the sculptor André Fauteux with whom she has two children, Viva-Laura Sutton-Fauteux (1980-2016) and Yale Sutton-Fauteux.
+However, she instead moved to Canada and married the sculptor André Fauteux with whom she had two children, Viva-Laura Sutton-Fauteux (1980-2016) and Yale Sutton-Fauteux.